 The California Department of Education, Early Learning and Care Division and WestEd partner with four community college child development children’s centers and affiliated family child care programs to serve as PITC Demonstration Programs.
 Since their establishment, the PITC Demonstration programs have become a focal point for modeling high-quality infant/toddler care in these communities:

-Partners for Quality service participants visit the demonstration programs on a regular basis to observe PITC principles and philosophy in action.
-Visits also prompts dialogue between Regional Coordinators and the Partners for Quality service participants about strategies and challenges in implementing the PITC philosophy.
+Regional Support Network service participants visit the demonstration programs on a regular basis to observe PITC principles and philosophy in action.
+Visits also prompts dialogue between Regional Coordinators and the Regional Support Network service participants about strategies and challenges in implementing the PITC philosophy.

 Early Childhood Education practicum students use the demonstration each year in infant/toddler classrooms to receive hands-on coaching and mentoring in the implementation of the PITC philosophy.
 Students from other departments such as Pediatric Nursing and Psychology also receive training and observation opportunities.